Code-Institute-Submissions/ci-interactive-project2/README.md

 ### Bugs
 + During the testing stage, there seems to be a bug when changing from large screen to small screen sizes.
 The website doesn't seem to refresh during resizing and in order to view correctly everytime the screen sizes are change, a refresh is done.
-+ For the Expenditure Tracking form, although users are still only allowed to key in digits, they are still able to cut and paste other "illegal" characters into the forms.
++ For the Expenditure Tracking form, although users are only allowed to key in digits, they are still able to cut and paste other "illegal" characters into the forms.
 This could be fixed by using a more advance client side form validator or writing one.
 However, due to the limited time available while working on this project, this could be done as a future improvement.

 ## Deployment.
 Currently this interactive website is deployed via GitHub pages.